wevisdemo/parliament-watch/README.md

   - See all planned component in [Figma file.](https://www.figma.com/file/cdtZnPegHm5CGHWqIND5Im/Design_Phase01?node-id=40%3A67247)
 - If the component is not yet developed:
   - If the component is used by only a specific route, create it in _src/components/route-name-and-sub-route-if-exist/_
-  - If the component is shared, create a folder _src/components/ComponentName/_ with following files:
-    - **ComponentName.svelte** for the component source code.
+  - If the component is shared, run `yarn gen:component` to generate a new component.
+Don't forget to update a story file for the component documentation.
-    - **ComponentName.story.svelte** for the Histoire's story file.
-Follow [a guide on writing stories](https://histoire.dev/guide/svelte3/stories.html).

 ### Icons